plantain-00/ws-tool/README.md

 #### features

-+ connect to a websocket, socket.io stomp or TCP server
++ connect to a websocket, socket.io, stomp or TCP server
-+ send HTTP request or UDP message
++ send and show raw or formatted messages(string or binary) recieved from the server
-+ show and show raw or formatted messages(string or binary) recieved from the server
++ send and show HTTP request or UDP message
 + save your form automatically, or as bookmarks, and you can reuse it later

 #### install